TezadaConnect/cgnovellette/content/posts/after-the-time-between-day-and-night.md

 She lit the lamp and glanced out the window in front of her.
 Behind it was a city full of lights, yet what she saw was a reflection staring at her --- tired, worn, and unfamiliar.
 It was after the time between day and night that she truly saw herself.

+### Authors Note

+I always push myself hard, regardless of the consequences, until I was hospitalized.
+It was then that my immune system weakened, and I was diagnosed with chronic kidney disease.
+My perspective shifted to something else, something better, as if I no longer knew myself.

 ### Credits

 Image taken by @jcgellidon at [Unplash](https://unsplash.com/@jcgellidon)